How To Be A Mindful Parent

 Teaching Mindfulness To Kids

-1. Manage Screen Time.
+1. Managing Screen Time.
 Limit the amount of screen time your child has, and make sure to switch off all devices at least 1 hour before bed for more restful sleep.

-2. Start New Hobbies.
+2. Starting New Hobbies.
 Help your child find hobbies that they love.
 Hobbies can help children learn new skills, reduce their stress levels, and help them to express their creative side.

-3. Learn Together.
+3. Learning Together.
 Learn new things together as a family, read bedtime stories together or volunteer at their school!